patriciogonzalezvivo/prisma/README.md

 # PRISMA

-Framework for performing multiple inferences ("bands") from images and videos.
+PRISMA it's a pipeline for performing multiple inferences or computations (refere as "bands") from any image or video.

-It's a combination of open sourced models to infer:
+It's a combination of different algorithms and open sourced pre-train models such as:

 * depth (MiDAS v3.1, ZoeDepth, Marigold, PatchFusion)
 * optical flow (RAFT)
 * segmentation (mmdet)
+* camera pose (colmap)

+The resulting bands are stored in a folder with the same name as the input file.
+Each band is stored as a single `.png` or `.mp4` file.
+In the case of videos, at the last step will attempt to perform a sparse reconstruction which will can be use for both NeRFs or Gaussian Splatting training.

 ## Install